iqltechnologies/automatically-backup-database-to-cloud/README.md

-# Automatically backup database to cloud
+# Automatically backup database to s3 compatible Storage
 Shell Script to Backup database to Aws S3 or DigitalOcean Automatically.

 This script creates a dump of database on your server and backs it up to digitalocean spaces.
 You can also set it up as a cron to automatically backup periodically